cesun00/dev-neo/content/java/spring/ioc/types/BeanFactory.md

 ```

 `ApplicationContext` use this interface to do something after a BeanFactory finishs loading BeanDefinitions, but before any bean instance is created; mainly:
+1.

+For `AbstractRefreshableApplicationContext` and subclasses, their `BeanFactory` is replaceable.
+Thus all `beanFactoryPostProcessors` may be run multiple times.